By Concert Goers…

 What time do shows start, and when do they typically end?

-- Our evenings begin around 8pm, which is when St. Paul’s Chapel is opened.
-Music begins by 8:30 and lasts until 11:30pm.
+- Managers and volunteers arrive and set up before music begins at 8:30 and lasts until 11:30pm.
 We vacate the premises by 11:45pm each night.

 How long are sets?
 Are there any breaks?